12 Employee Award Ideas Inspired by Christmas

 The Rudolph Award

-Santa Claus called on the outcasted Rudolph the Red-Nosed Reindeer to the light the way for his sleigh on a foggy Christmas Eve.
+Santa Claus called on the outcasted Rudolph the Red-Nosed Reindeer to light the way for his sleigh on a foggy Christmas Eve.
 Therefore, The Rudolph Award goes to your company’s strongest leader.
 This award recipient is the person who lit the way for your business when times were darkest.

 Santa’s Little Helper

 Where would your business be without your customer support staff?
-Recognize the customer service representative at your company who went the extra mile for your clients during the holiday season or throughout the year.
+Recognize the customer service representative at your company who went the extra mile for your clients or customers during the holiday season or throughout the year.

 The Mrs. Claus Award